nishu88/KSP-IPH-2019-table15/table15/README.md

 # India-Police-Hackathon-2019

-Synopsis.txt has the entire synopsis of the project <br/>
+facial recognition for missing person.txt has the entire synopsis of the project <br/>

 # HOW TO RUN <br/>
 The manin.ipynb file has the entire code for training and testing